vitejs/docs-es/docs/guide/static-deploy.md

 To deploy your Vite app with a [Vercel for Git](https://vercel.com/docs/git), make sure it has been pushed to a Git repository.

-Go to https://vercel.com/import/git and import the project into Vercel using your Git of choice (GitHub, GitLab or BitBucket).
+Go to https://vercel.com/import/git and import the project into Vercel using your Git of choice (GitHub, GitLab or Bitbucket).
 Follow the wizard to select the project root with the project's `package.json` and override the build step using `npm run build` and the output dir to be `./dist`

 ![Override Vercel Configuration](../images/vercel-configuration.png)